dodslaser/dodslaser.github.io/_posts/2018-06-18-Building-and-Installing-the-Blender-FLIP-Fluids-Addon-from-Source.md

 First of all the compiler complains that `min` and `max` are not members of `std`.
 This means `algorithm` isn't included in a few places where it is needed.
 To fix this add `#include <algorithm>` to the includes in the offending files.
 In my case this was `/src/engine/meshlevelset.h`, `/src/engine/opencl_bindings/clcpp.h` and `/src/engine/c_bindings/openclutils.h`.

 The second issue had to do with OpenCL.
-For some reason, the OpenCL library location is explicitly set to the DLL `C:/Windows/System32/OpenCL.dll` rather than the default OpenCL .lib file (In my case `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.2\lib\x64\OpenCL.lib`).
+For some reason, the OpenCL library location is explicitly set to the DLL `C:/Windows/System32/OpenCL.dll` rather than the default `OpenCL.lib` file.
 This causes the linker to throw a bunch of `LNK1107` errors.
 It can be easily fixed by removing the section in `CMakeLists.txt`.

 **Change this:**